Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 * Button to reorder the appearance of fields in editing mode (they currently appear in the same order as they were created)

 Known bugs :
 * in product and service modules, if you edit a field, the proposals and other fields below won't be shown, you need to refresh the page.
+This problem resides in Dolibarr I think (since we are simply using a hook).

 Never/Maybe one day :
 * Add Upload field type (almost useless since we can attach files).
 * Add support for repeatable (predefined) invoices (the way it is currently managed makes it very difficult to manage this without making a big exception, adding specific functions in customfields modules that would not at all will be reusable anywhere else, when customfields has been designed to be as generic as possible to support any module and any version of dolibarr, because it's managed by a totally different table while it's still managed by the same module, CustomFields work with the paradigm: one module, one table).
 * Add support for clonable propal at creation (same as for repeatable invoices).
-* Add variables to access products or services customfields from tags (really useful ?
+* Add variables to access products or services customfields from tags (is it really useful ?
 How to use them without modifying the lines printing function ?)